Traffic News

 9. Turn right to cross the river at the first (and only) bridge and continue straight ahead through the ancient, unenclosed woodland.

-Immediately on the right, notice a group of recently pollarded hollies whose trunks have been cut at a height of around 5 feet to encourage re-generation of new growth, leaving initially just the stumps to stand as woodland sentinels.
+(Immediately on the right, notice a group of relatively recently pollarded hollies whose trunks have been cut at a height of around 5 feet to encourage re-generation of new growth, leaving initially just the stumps to stand as woodland sentinels.

 10. Turn right immediately before reaching the gravel track to the Waste Water Plant, follow the path round to the left and emerge onto a small grassy lawn bordered by bramble patches that in July act as a magnet for butterflies.
 Nearby blackthorns similarly attract September and October thrushes to gorge on the sloes.

-Turn left onto the tarmac road, and follow it towards the almost-as-small hamlet of Bank.
+Turn left onto the narrow tarmac lane, and follow it towards the almost-as-small hamlet of Bank.
 Pass on the right, standing at right angles to the road, The Cottage, which in the 19th century was the site of the village Reading Room and, for a while, a school.

 Continue on to The Oak Inn.